 In the movie: Ray and Ken hide out in the boutique hotel Relais Bourgondisch Cruyce.
 While Ken enters into the spirit of Bruges and takes a boat trip from the Rozenhoedkaai, Ray is less enamoured by the city: “Two weeks in Bruges?
 In a room like this?
 With you?
 No way!”

 ⑯ Astrid Park / Botanical Garden

-In real life: A municipal park that was created in 1850 and named after Queen Astrid in 1935, although it’s also called the Botanieken Hof (Botanical Garden).
+In real life: This municipal park was created in 1850 and named after Queen Astrid in 1935.
+It’s also called the Botanieken Hof (Botanical Garden).

 In the movie: Ken, given the mission to kill his partner Ray, approaches his target.
 You can walk through the children’s playground where the action takes place.

 From here you can walk back to the railway station.
 I’ve taken you a different way back, to the Gentpoort and then along the old canal which encircles the city.